Cartoons are created by lots of single images. Can you guess these characters from just one image? We want you to prove it!

-Many of us grew up watching cartoons as kids, and sometimes we still do, even as adults.
+Many of us grew up watching cartoons as kids, and, sometimes, we still do, even as adults.
 From Bugs Bunny to Charlie Brown, cartoons were the way to start off a day.
-They had it all - crazy fictional worlds, comedy and wacky characters that always brought out the laughs.
-From "The Flintstones" to "Spider-Man," everyone had a favorite show and character.
-Who is your favorite?
+From "The Flintstones" to "Spider-Man," everyone has got a favorite animated show and character.

-Cartoon fans who know their stuff about many different shows will have no trouble with this quiz.
+Cartoon fans who know their stuff will have no trouble with this quiz.
 Some of the characters are easily recognizable, while others may be a little tricky.
 You'll need to know more than just Mickey Mouse or Scooby-Doo to ace this one!

 Can you identify Piglet from one picture?
 Do you know what Yosemite Sam wears most of the time?
 Of course you know those, but what about Velma's signature style?
 Knowledge of individual characters will also help you out with this quiz!

-Peter Griffin was born on July 22, 1955, in Mexico.
-This typical American guy is of Irish descent and lives in Quahog, Rhode Island, with his wife, Lois, and their three children, Meg, Chris and Stewie.
+In the sitcom, "Family Guy," Peter Griffin lives in Quahog, Rhode Island with his wife, Lois, and their three children, Meg, Chris and Stewie.
 He also has a dog named Brian, who is his best friend.

-Patrick lives under a rock and is SpongeBob's best friend.
-This adorable fat pink starfish can be stupid, but he is also (rarely) capable of random bursts of intelligence.
+On the long-running animated series, "SpongeBob SquarePants," Patrick lives under a rock and is SpongeBob's best friend.
+This adorable, fat, pink starfish can be stupid, but he is also (rarely) capable of random bursts of intelligence.

 According to his creator, Charles M. Schulz, Charlie is a caricature of the average person.
 He became one of the best-known cartoon characters of all time and one of the great American archetypes.

-Savvy, brave, and sophisticated spy Archer has the coolest gadgets and has saved the world multiple times.
-But when it comes to dealing with his boss, who is also his mother, he is not that cool anymore.
+A savvy, brave and sophisticated spy, Archer has the coolest gadgets and has saved the world multiple times.
+But when it comes to dealing with his boss, who is also his mother, he has a laundry list of issues.

-Aired 30 years before "The Simpsons," "The Flintstones was the first prime-time animated show on TV.
-It's the story of Fred and Wilma Flintstone and their neighbors who live in Bedrock in 10,000 B.C.
-Originally, the show was called "The Gladstones," then the creators decided on "The Flagstones," until they realized there was a comic strip with the same name.
+Airing decades before "The Simpsons" hit screens, "The Flintstones" was the first primetime animated show on television.
+It's the story of Fred and Wilma Flintstone and their neighbors who live in the town of Bedrock.

-Donald Duck was born in Walt Disney's cartoon, "The Wise Little Hen," in 1934.
-The character was created when Walt Disney heard Clarence Nash having fun and doing his "duck" voice while reciting "Mary Had a Little Lamb."
+Who's never wrong but always right?
+Donald Duck that's who!
+Donald was created when Walt Disney heard Clarence Nash having fun and doing a hilarious voice while reciting "Mary Had a Little Lamb."

 Shaggy is the best friend and owner of Scooby-Doo.
-They are a great match - both are cowardly slackers who are more interested in eating than in solving mysteries.
-Interestingly, these two are the only characters to appear in all iterations of the franchise.
+Both are cowardly slackers who are more interested in eating than in solving mysteries.
+Shaggy was played by actor Matthew Lillard in the 2002 film.

-A nuclear family, the Jetsons — George, Jane, Judy, Elroy, Astro the dog and Rosie the robot maid — lived in Orbit City in the year 2062.
-(Even though it's not stated on the show, this date appeared in some press materials.)
+Meet George Jetson!
+George, Jane, Judy, Elroy, Astro the dog and Rosie the robot maid lived in the future.
+Hitting the airwaves in the year 1962, the show was set in the year 2062 according to press materials.

-Porky Pig is widely known for his signature line at the end of each short - "Th-Th-Th-That's All Folks!"
+Premiering in 1935 on "Merrie Melodies," Porky Pig is widely known for his signature line at the end of each short: "Th-Th-Th-That's All Folks!"
 The original voice of Porky Pig, voice actor Joe Dougherty, also had a stutter.

 Meet the unforgettable trio of singing chipmunks: mischievous leader Alvin, smart Simon, and chubby, funny Theodore.
 In the 2007 movie, when they find their tree cut down and go to Los Angeles, they meet the frustrated songwriter David Seville (Jason Lee), who is deeply impressed by their singing talent.